Liinkiing/node-webpack-typescript-starter/README.md

 ```

 Because the `@types` directory is declared in `typeRoots`, Typescript will no longer complain if you imported your package with missing types

+## process.env and related typings
+This starter is using [Dotenv](https://github.com/motdotla/dotenv) to handle in-developpement secrets.
+It includes a `.env.sample` which **SHOULD** be committed.
+It's an example file and does not contains any sensitive data.
+You must copy it and rename it to **.env**.
+This one is ignored.
+By using Typescript's [merging interfaces capability](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces), it also comes by default with `process.env` types safety.
+You can type them under `src/@types/node/index.d.ts`
+and have all the nice autocompletion!